Philippines braces for Super Typhoon Haima

 Story highlights

-- Haima has become a Super Typhoon, equivalent of a Category 5 Hurricane
+- Super Typhoon Haima is the equivalent of a Category 5 Hurricane

+- It is due to make landfall in the Philippines on Wednesday night local time

+Hong Kong (CNN)Philippines officials have warned that Super Typhoon Haima could be even stronger than Haiyan in 2013, which left more than 6,000 dead.

+"We must therefore brace ourselves for the possible effects of a typhoon of this magnitude," Executive Secretary Salvador Medialdea said in a statement.

-(CNN)Super Typhoon Haima is blasting the Philippines with strong winds and heavy rainfall that could trigger landslides in the mountainous region of the northern island of Luzon.
+It is blasting the Philippines with strong winds and heavy rainfall that could trigger landslides in the mountainous region of the northern island of Luzon.

-The storm became a super typhoon Tuesday local time, with winds up to 165 mph (270 kph) -- making the equivalent of a Category 5 hurricane.
+The storm, which became a super typhoon Tuesday local time, has winds of up to 315 kilometers per hour (195 mph) -- the equivalent of a Category 5 hurricane on the Saffir-Simpson Hurricane Wind Scale.

-It's the third strongest typhoon of this season, according to CNN Meteorologist Taylor Ward.
+It is the third-strongest typhoon of the season, behind Nepartak and Meranti, both of which lashed Taiwan and China.

-The storm is on track to hit the north of Luzon midnight local time from Wednesday night into Thursday morning.
+The storm is on track to hit the north of Luzon midnight local time Wednesday into Thursday morning.

-Though the storm surge and winds near the center of Haima will be catastrophic, the area of the coastline it's expected to hit is very sparsely populated, Ward said.
+The storm surge and winds near the center of Haima will be catastrophic, but the area of the coastline it's expected to hit is sparsely populated.

-As many as 2.7 million people are expected to be affected by the typhoon across seven Philippine provinces.
+The typhoon is expected to hit as many as 2.7 million people across seven Philippine provinces.

 Haima is then expected to veer northwest and hit the Chinese coast by Friday evening.

-"Current projections take the storm into eastern Guangdong province, to the east of Hong Kong, but we will keep a close eye on Hong Kong in the coming days as some models take the storm fairly close," said Ward.
+"Current projections take the storm into eastern Guangdong province, to the east of Hong Kong, but we will keep a close eye on Hong Kong in the coming days as some models take the storm fairly close," Ward said.

 The storm will be much weaker by that point, though flooding could still occur.